tylercapx/s3-zip/README.md

 Download selected files from an Amazon S3 bucket as a zip file.

 ## Install

 ```
 npm install s3-zip
 ```

+## AWS Configuration

+Refer to the [AWS SDK][aws-sdk-url] for authenticating to AWS prior to using this plugin.

 ## Usage